Best daily deals

 This is the easiest and most convenient way to ensure your contacts are always backed up.
 Because Google owns Android, its services are very well integrated with the popular mobile operating system.
 One of the many benefits you can enjoy is saving your contacts to Google’s servers.

 Google will constantly sync your contacts.
 This includes all current contacts, as well as ones you add or delete at any point.
 Whether your phone suddenly gets destroyed, stops working, or you need to switch devices, those who back up Android contacts to their Google account will always have their numbers in the cloud and ready for download.
-You need to set it up once, and let it take care of all the work.
+You need to set it up once, and let it handle all the work.

 How to set up Contacts syncing to Google:

-8. Select Contacts app settings.
+- Select Contacts settings.

-Back up Android contacts manually via a vcf file
+Back up Android contacts manually via a VCF file

 Some people like things the old-fashioned way or don’t trust the cloud.
-This is why using a vcf file to back up Android contacts is another prominent way to keep your numbers safe and sound.
+This is why using a VCF file to back up Android contacts is another prominent way to keep your numbers safe and sound.
 You can store these wherever you want, including SD cards.
 Let’s show you how it’s done.

 How to create vcf files to store your contacts:

-5. Select where you want to store the contacts.
+- Select where you want to store the contacts.

-6. Hit Save.
+- Hit Save.

-7. Your contacts will be exported and saved in your location of choice.
+- Your contacts will be exported and saved in your location of choice.

 Back up Android contacts to your SIM card